 The dolphin shoals are most commonly seen in Muscat and Musandam Governorate, although they can also be seen in Al Sharqiyah South Governorate, Dhofar region and Al Wasta.
 Marina Bandar Al-Rawdha in Muscat hosts plenty of tour operators offering sighting tours.
 There are many types of dolphins that visit Oman.
-The most commonise the Indian Ocean dolphin, the Rissos dolphin, the common bottlenose dolphin, the striped dolphin, the long-beaked common dolphin, and the Indo-Pacific Humpback dolphin.
+The most common is the Indian Ocean dolphin, the Rissos dolphin, the common bottlenose dolphin, the striped dolphin, the long-beaked common dolphin, and the Indo-Pacific Humpback dolphin.
 Dolphin watching is a popular tourist attraction in Oman.
-They can leap up to 9 feet in the air and twirl multiple times before returning to the water.

 Here are the best places to watch dolphins in their natural habitat:

 1. Bandar Al KhayranThis location is an idyllic river valley located 20 kilometres from Muscat.
 It has several types of intriguing rock formations, exotic islands, saltmarshes and long, narrow inlets of pristine waters.
 It's also called Al Khiran by some locals.
 It's a lovely beach to spend an afternoon, and if you swim far enough into its waters, it is home to many friendly dolphins.
 Many tour operators bring their boats close to watch these majestic creatures in their natural habitat.